SamLau95/ror_sampleapp/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial: SAMple application

-This is the sample application for
+This is the application created in
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/).